andyduke/app_base_kit/package/README.md

 Scaffolding Scrollable Bottom Sheet.

+### ModalBottomSheetPage

+Modal route page Bottom Sheet for Navigator 2.0.
+Used in conjunction with [BottomSheetScaffold](#bottomsheetscaffold).

 ### ErrorView

 A widget that displays an error message, a detailed error message (for example, a stack trace) that expands by button, and an optional "Retry" button.